rafapm1999/rafapm1999/README.md

 My name is *Rafa Portillo*, an ambitious boy who loves to learn new things.

 I want to learn Code!
-Self-taught learning.
 Step by step.

 # What are my goals?